UniStuttgart-VISUS/megamol/docs/manual.md

 ### Building from Source

 It is recommended to use the latest [release 1.3](https://github.com/UniStuttgart-VISUS/megamol/releases/tag/v1.3) version of the source code.
-All bleeding edge features are available in the [main branch](https://github.com/UniStuttgart-VISUS/megamol/tree/master).
+All bleeding edge features are available in the current [main branch](https://github.com/UniStuttgart-VISUS/megamol/tree/master).

 **Note**:
 The *OSPRay plugin* is currently disabled by default.